sebapersson/PEtab.jl/docs/src/tutorials/sciml/ude_extended.md

 This tutorial shows how to set up an Universally Differential Equation (UDE) model as an `ODEProblem` for more fine-grained control over the problem setup.
-Defining the dynamics as an `ODEProblem` (instead of via ModelingToolkitNeuralNets) gives more control over the UDE right-hand side (e.g. ML models with multiple inputs) and is useful for cases not yet handled by ModelingToolkitNeuralNets.
+Defining the dynamics as an `ODEProblem` instead of via ModelingToolkitNeuralNets gives more control over the UDE right-hand side (e.g. ML models with multiple input arguments) and is useful for cases not yet handled by ModelingToolkitNeuralNets.

-This tutorial assumes familiarity with the [SciML starter tutorial](@ref sciml_starter) and basic PEtab model setup from the [starting tutorial](@ref tutorial).
+This tutorial assumes familiarity with the [SciML starter tutorial](@ref sciml_starter).
 As a working example, we use the same two-state model as in the [SciML starter tutorial](@ref sciml_starter):

 ```math
 \begin{align*}